On this page

 The local child and youth services committees (Kinder- und Jugendhilfeausschüsse) are part of the local youth offices and, as co-decision makers on the structure of child and youth work, have a say in its quality and needs-based focus.
 Committee members comprise representatives of child and youth work from the youth councils (Jugendringe), the youth associations (Jugendverbände) and other organisations active in open and associational youth work, as well as representatives of the statutory authority and non-statutory organisations from other areas of child and youth services.
 In many cases, youth work sub-committees or working groups have been established.
 One key task of the child and youth service committees is to carry out child and youth services planning (Jugendhilfeplanung) as prescribed by law.
 This planning is designed to ensure the availability of a sufficient number of high-quality child and youth services and thus youth work activities.
-In 2009, three-quarters of the local youth offices had adopted a youth services plan for youth work activities (Gadow et al., page 46).
 Many local youth offices also finance internal (partial) posts to perform youth services planning activities.

-Beyond such official channels of safeguarding quality and the professional development of child and youth work, further efforts to measure and demonstrate quality are undertaken consistently.
+Beyond the above official channels of safeguarding quality and the professional development of child and youth work, further efforts to measure and demonstrate quality are undertaken consistently.
 For example, the research and development project of the Wanja project group at the University of Siegen, which developed criteria for assessing the quality of open child and youth work activities (Wanja project group, 2000).
-The criteria are intended as the basis for quality and effectiveness dialogues between facilities, organisations, local youth offices and youth policy governance at a local authority level (Deinet 2013, page 523 et seq.).
+The criteria are intended as the basis for quality and effectiveness dialogues between facilities, organisations, local youth offices and youth policy governance at a local authority level (Deinet 2013).
 No data is available on how widespread their use is across Germany.
-With respect to governance, some communities orient themselves to indicators such as measurable facts about child and youth work collated in reports using data collected from child and youth work facilities (Mühlmann 2013, page.
-513 et seq.).
+With respect to governance, some communities orient themselves to indicators such as measurable facts about child and youth work collated in reports using data collected from child and youth work facilities (Mühlmann 2013).
 These may also include quality indicators.
-However, the extent to which quantitative indicators can genuinely make child and youth work services visible is the subject of debate.
+However, the extent to which quantitative indicators can genuinely make child and youth work services visible is subject of debate.

 Research is largely carried out by universities and research institutes that receive institutional funding from the national or federal state budget.
 Youth work research is usually conducted by the faculties of social education and/or social work.
 However, only a handful of faculties focus primarily on youth work (see “Youth workers” for details).
 Faculty research tends to focus on the conceptual foundations of youth work, its functioning and frameworks, as well as on the question of how youth work addresses current social challenges.